 Fantasy of Companionship Between Human and Inanimate is directed by Susan Lim, Samudra Kajal Saikia, Christina Teenz Tan.
 It was our pleasure to interview them and together they have kindly answered the questions for LA Indies.

 What was the inspiration behind the making of your film?

-This short animation is based on ALAN the Musical, a staged musical currently in development.
+This short animation is basedon ALAN the Musical, a staged musical currently in development.
 This sci-fi story is about the future of companionship and the way in which humans and artificially intelligent lifeforms (called inanimates) will interact in the future.
 We decided to make an animated short as stage musicals have been limited in these challenging times.
 In the musical at large, we will explore not only the novel relationships humans and inanimates will share in the future, but also the complex dynamics of human relationships which are explored in the music of the Lim Fantasy of Companionship for Piano and Orchestra.

 What is the most challenging aspect of working in this particular genre?

 This is the first time we have worked in animation!
 We have backgrounds in medicine, neuroscience and musical theatre so this was a whole new challenge for us.
 While we composed the music and lyrics, we had no experience in animation.
 Luckily, we had an incredible team led by Samudra Kajal Saikia who produced this beautiful work.

 When did you realize that you wanted to work in media and make films